 This course is designed to present the skills and to provide the hands-on experience required to create computer games utilizing game development tools that require no programming.
-Typical game creation topics to be covered include 2D graphics, 3D modeling, music and sound effects.
-Typical tasks will include setting up a game development studio, manipulating graphic images, obtaining or creating sounds and music, installing and using various game development tools and working with pictures and animation.
+Typical game creation topics to be covered include: learning how to build games with a game development environment, the basic ideas of game design, introduction to building 3D levels, a brief survey of the game business and game careers.
+Typical tasks will include: building a variety of games, learning how to include sound effects and simple animation effects in games, using simple analysis tools to evaluate games, building a 3D level, creating an original game as a term project.
 3 hrs. lecture, 1.5 hrs. lab/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$20 to \$50.
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$20 to \$50